alanchiem/CS188Projects/README.md

 # CS188: Intro to Artificial Intelligence (FALL 2021)

 CS188 was one of my favorite classes at Berkeley.
-The projects were incredibly fun and interesting!
+The projects were incredibly fun and interesting!(No code available because of academic integrity policies)

 ## Project 1: Search
 ### A* Search with Manhattan Heuristic